Toshinian/floating-datasets/README.md

 # floating-datasets
+These datasets are reconstructed datasets, intended for bird's-eye view object detection tasks.

 FloW-BEV: Reconstructed from the FloW-RI dataset, it provides 3D annotations for its 2,000 frames of image and point cloud data.
 You can download from： https://pan.quark.cn/s/5f0f1912a0a3